Bachelor of Artificial Intelligence (Honours)

 • 17 credit points of core units

-• 4 credit points artificial intelligence research training capstone units
+• 4 credit points of research training capstone units

 • 8 credit points which may comprise of: